Agency DM Automation: 10+ Client Operations

 Problem: Every new client setup is slightly different.
 Team members forget steps.
 Quality suffers.

-Solution: Create onboarding checklist template in Asana or Notion.
+The fix: Create onboarding checklist template in Asana or Notion.
 Clone for each new client.
 Assign tasks, set deadlines, track completion.

 Mistake 5: Reactive QA (Only Check When Clients Complain)